 Long-tail keywords are having their legitimate day in the sun.
-While PPC campaign managers have been much slower than organic SEO experts to adopt this more targeted strategy, long-tails are starting to prove worthy in both arenas.
+While Google Ads campaign managers have been much slower than organic SEO experts to adopt this more targeted strategy, long-tails are starting to prove worthy in both arenas.
 Depending on your business focus, it is potentially volumes more profitable to focus on a targeted long-tail campaign rather than a more highly competitive short keyword focus.
-Is a long-tail PPC method right for your campaigns?
+Is a long-tail Google Ads method right for your campaigns?
 Read on to find out.

 The Long-Tail Lowdown

 Long-tail keywords are, as the name suggests, more lengthy phrases that target a more specific product or service.
 Say you run a website that sells computer accessories.
 Instead of targeting a generic phase like “laptop accessories”, long-tail strategists would select something like “HP Envy screen protectors.”
 This is a potentially more profitable scenario for many reasons: